Providing training and guidance for incarcerated men

 Treasurer

-Julie Dooley always had a passion for helping others but it was in 2003 when she met Louis that she took that passion to another level.
+Julie Dooley always had a passion for helping others but it was in 2003 when she met Louis that she turned her focus to prison ministry.
 She completed her Bachelor’s degree in Criminal Justice in 2009.
-Together with Louis, she has a vision of helping people get a second chance once out of incarceration.
+Together with Louis, she has a vision of helping people get a second chance during incarceration and once they are out.

 Executive Director